 - No personal interests or goals outside the relationship

-Codependent relationships are not healthy and do not allow each partner room to be themselves, to grow, and be independent.
+A codependent relationship is not healthy and does not allow each partner room to be themselves, to grow, and be independent.
 In some cases, a codependent relationship may involve one partner or both.
 They rely heavily on the relationship for their sense of self, feelings of being worthy, and emotional well-being.
 On the other hand, there are often feelings of guilt and shame for one or both partners if the relationship is not going well.

 Codependence was originally used to describe partners in chemical dependence or people in a relationship with an addicted person.
-Similarly, these patterns are seen in people who are in relationships with chronically ill or mentally ill people.
+Similarly, people who are in relationships with chronically ill or mentally ill people express these patterns.
 These days, however, the term has expanded to any codependent person from any dysfunctional family.

-Codependency is a learned behavior that can be passed from one generation to the next.
+Codependency is a learned behavior and a mental health issue.
 It’s an emotional and behavioral condition that affects a person’s ability to have a healthy, mutually beneficial relationship.
 Since people with codependency often form and keep relationships that are one-sided, emotionally damaging, and sometimes abusive, it is known as “relationship addiction.”

-How Does Codependency Enable Someone with an Addiction?
+How Does Codependency Enable People Suffering From Addiction?

 Codependent partners don’t admit that a problem exists.
 They don’t talk about them or confront them.
 This results in family members who learn to repress their emotions and neglect their own needs.
 They become “survivors.”

 All of the attention and energy focus on the individual who is addicted.
-The codependent person usually sacrifices their needs to take care of a person who is sick, whether with a substance use disorder (SUD) or mental illness.
-They have good intentions but taking care of a person with an SUD becomes compulsive and self-defeating.
+The codependent person usually sacrifices their needs to take care of a person who is sick, whether with a substance abuse disorder or mental illness.
+They have good intentions but taking care of a person suffering from substance abuse issues becomes compulsive and self-defeating.

 Codependent people often play the part of a martyr and become “benefactors” for the person with the addiction.
-A spouse may cover for an alcoholic partner, or a mother may make excuses for a child who is skipping school.
+A spouse may cover their partner’s substance abuse habits, or a mother may make excuses for a child who is skipping school.
 Maybe the father is able to “pull some strings” to keep his child from facing the consequences of his behavior.

 These repeated rescues allow the person struggling with an addiction to continue on a destructive course.
-Eventually, the codependent relationship suffers as the struggling partner becomes more dependent on their “benefactors” and on the substance they are using.
+Eventually, the codependent relationship suffers as the struggling partner becomes more dependent on their “benefactors,” and substance abuse intensifies.

 Likewise, as the reliance increases, the codependent benefactor develops a feeling of reward and satisfaction from being needed.
 But when the caretaking becomes compulsive, the codependent partner feels helpless and without any choice in the relationship.
 They’re not able to break out of the cycle of behavior that caused it.
 Codependents see themselves as victims and are attracted to that same weakness in their love and friendship relationships.

-- A tendency to do more than their share, always.
+- Constant longing to do more than their share

-- A tendency to feel hurt when people don’t notice their efforts.
+- Tendency to feel hurt when people don’t notice their efforts

-- An unhealthy dependence on relationships.
-They will do anything to hold onto a relationship.
+- Unhealthy dependence on relationships (they will do anything to hold onto a relationship)

 - Difficulty adjusting to change

-As noted above, codependency is often referred to as relationship addiction or love addiction.
+As noted above, codependent behavior is a relationship addiction or love addiction.
 The focus on other people to relieve our pain and feelings of emptiness while ignoring our own feelings only grows.
-The thinking of a codependent person becomes obsessive which can cause their behavior to become obsessive, even in the face of negative consequences.
-This is why codependency has been referred to as an addiction.
+The person expressing codependent behaviors may become obsessive, which can cause their behavior to become obsessive, even in the face of negative consequences.
+This is why codependency is an addiction.

-Codependency also features symptoms that vary through its continuation similar to those associated with drug addiction.
+Codependency also features signs that vary through its continuation, similar to those associated with substance abuse.
 The symptoms range from mild to severe and include:

-Similar to a person with chemical dependence, the codependent person increasingly spends time thinking about, being with or trying to control another person.
+Like a person with chemical dependence, the codependent person increasingly spends time thinking about, being with, or trying to control another person.
 As a result, other social, recreational, or work activities suffer.

 Finally, they might continue the behavior, and the relationship, despite the constant social problems it causes between people.
 Codependency is continuous and has lasting symptoms that get worse over time without intervention and treatment.

 The first thing you need to do to change unhealthy behavior is to understand it.
-It’s important for codependents and members of the family to become educated.
+It’s important for codependents and each family member to become educated.
 They should learn about the course and cycle of addiction and how it spreads into their relationships.
-You can find educational materials at libraries, substance use treatment centers, and mental health centers.
+You can find educational materials at libraries, substance abuse treatment programs, and mental health centers.

-There will need to be a lot of change and growth for the codependent and his family.
-Any caretaking behavior that allows or enables the drug or alcohol use to continue needs to be identified and stopped.
+There will need to be a lot of change and growth for the codependent and his family members.
+Any caretaking behavior that enables the use of drugs or alcohol to continue needs to be identified and stopped.
 The codependent person must express and welcome their own feelings and needs.
 This will include learning to say “no.” You must be loving but tough and learn to be self-reliant and understand your self-worth.

-The more you understand codependency, the better you can deal with its effects.
+The more you understand codependency and addiction, the better you can deal with their effects.
 Asking for information and assistance can help you live a healthier, more satisfying life.

 Are Women More Likely to be Codependent?

-When people think of codependence, they think of “woman.”
+When people think of codependence, they might automatically think of women.
 Despite this stereotype, most studies find that there is little or no difference between genders.
 Some studies even find that men score higher on codependence measures than women.

-When you think about it, anybody of any gender can be an empathetic person whose giving nature is taken advantage of by “takers.”
-Likewise, anybody can be set up for codependent relationships by abusive, neglectful, absent parents.
+When you think about it, any person of any gender can be an empathetic person whose giving nature is taken advantage of by “takers”.
+Likewise, parents often set their children up for a codependent relationship by expressing abusive, neglectful, and absent behavior.

 However, for women, unhealthy helping and giving can come from behaviors and traits that are culturally encouraged for women.
-Women are expected to put others first and be nice and considerate.
+Unfortunately, many people believe that women should put others first and be nice and considerate.
 Traditional roles direct women to take care of other people, make their lives easier, and care for those who are dependent.

 Is it possible that it would drain your emotional, physical, or financial resources?
 Would it lead you into an off-balance relationship with someone who will use you to escape responsibility?
 The bottom line is, you need to consider whether your actions really benefit someone or do they enable them.

 Symptoms of codependency are reversible when an individual enters treatment.
-Unfortunately, people don’t usually seek help until there’s a problem or they’ve had enough pain to motivate them.
-Many times, they aren’t even aware of their codependency and may be in denial about someone else’s SUD.
+Unfortunately, people don’t usually seek help until there’s a major problem or they’ve had enough pain to motivate them.
+Many times, they aren’t even aware of their codependency and may be in denial about someone else’s substance abuse.

-Because codependency is usually rooted in a person’s childhood, treatment often involves exploration into early childhood issues and their relationship to current destructive behavior patterns.
-Treatment includes education, experiential groups, and individual and group therapy through which co-dependents rediscover themselves and identify self-defeating behavior and patterns of low self-esteem.
+Since codependency and addiction are usually rooted in a person’s childhood, addiction treatment often involves exploration into early childhood issues and their relationship to current destructive behavior patterns.
+Addiction treatment includes education, experiential groups, and individual, group, and family therapy.
+During substance abuse treatment, co-dependents rediscover themselves and identify self-defeating behavior and patterns of low self-esteem.